Open Bible Data Home About News OET Key

 Literal Version

 9Yabets was more respected than his brothers.
 His mother had named him Yabets (which sounds like the word meaning ‘pain’), saying, “It’s because I bore him in pain.”
-10Yabets called out to Yisrael’s God, saying, “Oh that you would surely bless me, and would help me and enlarge my territory, and you wouldn’t do anything to harm me, so that I wouldn’t be in pain.”
+10Yabets called out to Yisrael’s god, saying, “Oh, please give me a real blessing, and help me and enlarge my territory, and don’t do anything to harm me, so that I won’t be in pain.”
 And God did what Yabets requested.

-11Another descendant of Yehudah was Shuhah.
+11Another of Yehudah’s descendants was Shuhah.
 His brother Kelub was the father of Mehir.
 Mehir was the father of Eshton.
 12Eshton was the father of Beyt-Rafa, Paseah, and Tehinnah.
 Tehinnah founded Nahash city, but lived in Rekah.

-13The sons of Kenaz were Otniel and Serayah.
-And the sons of Otniel were Hathath and Meonotai.[fn]
-14Meonotai has a son Ofrah, and Serayah fathered Yoav, the founder of Craftsmen’s Valley, because they were craftsmen.
+13Kenaz’s sons were Otniel and Serayah.
+And Otniel’s sons were Hathath and Meonotai.[fn]
+14Meonotai had a son Ofrah, and Serayah fathered Yoav, the founder of Craftsmen’s Valley, because they were craftsmen.

-15The sons of Kalev (Yefunneh’s son) were Iru, Elah, Naam, and Elah’s son was Kenaz.
+15The sons of Kalev (Yefunneh’s son) were Iru, Elah, and Naam, and Elah’s son was Kenaz.

-16The sons of Yehallelel were Zif, Zifah, Tiriya, and Asarel.
+16Yehallelel’s sons were Zif, Zifah, Tiriya, and Asarel.

-17The sons of Ezrah were Yeter, Mered, Efer, and Yalon.
-And Mered’s wife Bityah conceived Miryam, and Shammai, and Ishbah, the father of Eshtemoa.
+17Ezrah’s sons were Yeter, Mered, Efer, and Yalon.
+And Mered’s wife Bityah conceived Miryam, Shammai, and Ishbah, the father of Eshtemoa.
 18She was one of Far-oh’s (Pharaoh’s) daughters.
-Mered’s wife who was a descendant of Yehudah (Judah) gave birth to Yered the father of Gedor, Hever the father of SoKo, and Yekutiel the father of Zanoah.
-19The sons of the Hodiyyah’s wife (sister of Naham) were the father of Keilah the Garmite, and the father of Eshtemoa the Maakatite.
+Mered’s wife, who was a descendant of Yehudah (Judah), gave birth to Yered the father of Gedor, Hever the father of Sokoh, and Yekutiel the father of Zanoah.
+19The sons of Hodiyyah’s wife (Naham’s sister) were the father of Keilah the Garmite and the father of Eshtemoa the Maakatite.

 20Shimon’s sons were Amnon, Rinnah, Ben-Hanan, and Tilon.